alloverse/docs/specifications/README.md

 wants to receive.

-If nobody is subscribing to a matching pattern of the given publication, the message is filtered out by the placeserv.
+If nobody is subscribing to a matching pattern of the given publication, the message is filtered out by the alloplace server.

 Behavior is undefined if you provide a request id in a publication.
 Future versions may allow publications to have responses.

 ### Access control

 Access control is defined on the interaction level.
-The placeserv can be fed with Elixir guard expressions the same way that subscriptions work, and an "allow" or "deny" flag, which then becomes the "Access Control List" (ACL) for interactions
+The alloplace server can be fed with Elixir guard expressions the same way that subscriptions work, and an "allow" or "deny" flag, which then becomes the "Access Control List" (ACL) for interactions